altsheets/chaincountdown/README-serverinstall.txt

 # or on separate screen (leave with Ctrl-A D)
 sudo apt-get update; sudo apt-get install screen screen -S CCD /opt/altsheets/chaincountdown/server.py

+# generate the allfonts.png image for your /fonts/ folder:
+/opt/altsheets/chaincountdown/imaging.py

 # all good (apart from that it is running as root)?
 # Then you can move on: